 The fair value of equity contract derivatives is determined utilizing a valuation model based on the quoted market value of our common shares at the balance sheet date (Level 2 fair value inputs).
 The fair value of equity contract derivatives is recorded as other current assets and gains and losses are recorded in general and administrative expenses in the consolidated financial statements.
-For the years ended January 31, 2017, 2016 and 2015, we recognized a fair value gain in general and administrative expenses of \$0.5 million, nil and nil, respectively.
+For the years ended January 31, 2019, 2018 and 2017, we recognized an expense (recovery) in general and administrative expenses of (\$1.2) million, (\$1.1) million and (\$0.5) million.